rht-labs/lodestar-frontend/README.md

 ### `Feeback System`

 User feedback is generated through the FeedbackContext which can be imported from `src/context/feedback_context`.
 This exposes the following methods:

 * showLoader()
 * hideLoader()
-* showAlert(msg:string, value:string)
+* showAlert(msg:string, value:string, timed:boolean = true)
 * hideAlert()

-Example:
+**Example Usage:**
+Import the context into your component like so:

 ```javascript
 import React, { useContext } from 'react';